atk4/data/README.md

 Resulting queries (I have removed back-ticks and parametric variables for readability) use a consise syntax and demonstrate some of the "behind-the-scenes" logic:

 -   New order must belong to the Company.
 Also company must not be soft-deleted.
--   `delivery` is stored in field `deliery_date`, also the DateTime type is mapped into SQL-friendly date.
+-   `delivery` is stored in field `delivery_date`, also the DateTime type is mapped into SQL-friendly date.
 -   `order_id` is automatically used with Lines.
 -   `category_id` can be looked up directly inside the INSERT (standard feature of SQL reference fields).